cvxpy/cvxpy/doc/source/contributing/index.rst

     c, d, A, b = problem.apply_parameters()

 The variable ``constr_map`` is is a dict of lists of CVXPY Constraint objects.
-The dict is keyed by the references to CVXPY's Zero, NonNeg, SOC, PSD, and ExpCone classes.
+The dict is keyed by the references to CVXPY's Zero, NonNeg, SOC, PSD, ExpCone, and PowCone3D classes.
 You will need to interact with these constraint classes during dual variable recovery.
 For the other variables in that code snippet ...
  -  ``c, d`` define the objective function ``c @ x + d``, and